Nuclear Methanol and Gasoline.

 fuels for many years.

-The latest research indicates that electrical energy will cost about
+Recent research indicates that electrical energy will cost about

 assume 55% conversion efficiency and add (very conservatively) about 25%